Building and Construction case note: Supreme Court limits VBA powers after Certificate of Occupancy issuedJan 30, 2018

 With over 1400 buildings identified by the Victorian Cladding Taskforce to most likely have flammable cladding, building owners need to be aware that the responsibility falls on them to carry out rectification of non-compliant work.
 While this may be good news for some builders and developers, owners still retain their right to sue any responsible parties for any damages incurred in rectifying non-compliant work.

-To discuss how the implications of this decision may impact on your business or property, please contact Alan Bidychak, Senior Associate, of KCL Law's Building and Construction practice on (03) 8600 0713 or email@example.com .
+To discuss how the implications of this decision may impact on your business or property, please contact Darren Cain, Principal Lawyer and Head of Building and Construction, on (03) 8600 8835 or firstname.lastname@example.org.